• Skip to primary navigation

 3. If you would prefer to leave out the alcohol, you may replace the wine with additional beef broth.

-5. May use diced tomatoes, undrained in place of the petit diced tomatoes.
+5. You may use diced tomatoes, undrained, in place of the petite diced tomatoes.

 6. May substitute Cremini mushrooms for the button mushrooms.

-7. May substitute dry Marsala for the Madeira or omit the Madeira all together.
+7. May substitute dry Marsala for the Madeira or omit the Madeira altogether.

 9. May substitute stone ground grits for the quick grits.
 If using stone ground grits, you will probably have to cook the grits a bit longer.